Structure formation

-In physical cosmology, structure formation is the formation of galaxies, galaxy clusters and larger structures from small early density fluctuations.
+In physical cosmology, structure formation describes the creation of galaxies, galaxy clusters, and larger structures via gravitational and hydrodynamic processes operating on cosmological inhomogeneities.
 The universe, as is now known from observations of the cosmic microwave background radiation, began in a hot, dense, nearly uniform state approximately 13.8 billion years ago.
 However, looking at the night sky today, structures on all scales can be seen, from stars and planets to galaxies.
 On even larger scales, galaxy clusters and sheet-like structures of galaxies are separated by enormous voids containing few galaxies.
-Structure formation attempts to model how these structures were formed by gravitational instability of small early ripples in spacetime density or another emergence.
+Structure formation applies models of gravitational instability to small ripples in mass density to predict these shapes.